imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 - argument that cache impact is "fair" between OPCODEs

 ### Warm-up impact
-The following elements are part of the warm-up:
+Warm-up is the effect when immediate subsequent execution of the same bytecode is gradually faster.
+This is due to:
-- processor cache L1, L2, L3
+- processor cache L1, L2, L3 being pre-loaded with the EVM engine code and data
 - operating system cache
 - disk cache
-- JIT compilation
-- execution framework
+- execution framework (Go, .NET) being fully loaded
-- loaded libraries
+- any dependant libraries being fully loaded
-- allocated memory
+- all necessary memory being allocated, extra memory pre-allocated
 - process priority

-As shown in the [Results] section, warming up process has significant impact on the execution time.
+As shown in the [Results section](#Results), warming up process has significant impact on the execution time.
 Handling it correctly has the impact on the overall cost estimation.
 For the runtime cost estimation we assume that there is no warm-up effect.
 The reasoning for itt

 ### Garbage collection impact